Orthotics Clinic

 My child has grown out of their splints/insoles, what do I do?

-My child’s splints are really uncomfortable and/or causing red marks, what do I do?
+My child’s splints are really uncomfortable or causing red marks, what do I do?

-· If your child has attempted to wear their new splints a few times and is finding them really uncomfortable and complaining of pain, let your child’s therapist know.
+If your child has attempted to wear their new splints a few times and is finding them really uncomfortable and complaining of pain, let your child’s therapist know.
 The same can be said about splints leaving marks.
-Some redness after taking the splints off is normal, however this should disappear within 5-10mins.
-If the redness continues or the splints cause blistering/skin breakdown, inform your child’s therapist as soon as possible.
+After taking off the splints, some redness is normal.
+However, this should disappear within 5-10 minutes.
+If the redness continues or the splints cause blistering or skin breakdown, inform your child’s therapist as soon as possible.